|

 no =value is given, a value of 1 shall be used.
 The -D

 option has lower precedence than the -U option.
-That
+That is,

-options.
-Additional implementation-defined names may be
+Additional implementation-defined names may be provided

-provided by the compiler.
-Implementations shall support
+by the compiler.
+Implementations shall support at least

-at least 2048 bytes of -D definitions and 256 names.
+2048 bytes of -D definitions and 256 names.

 -E Copy C-language source files to standard output,